Transient effects in quantum dots contacted via topological superconductor: Dynamics of unbiased setup

-In Fig.\ \ref{Fig3} we show $n_{1\sigma}(t)$ obtained for the strong coupling $\lambda_{1}=4$ in the unbiased heterostructure, assuming $\Gamma_{N}\neq 0$.
-The dotted line represents contribution to $n_{1\uparrow}(t)$ from the term $M(t)$, Eq.\ (\ref{M_coefficient}).
-We observe its damped oscillations caused by the coupling $\Gamma_{N}$.
-The broken solid line represents a contribution due to the coupling of QD$_{1}$ to a continuous spectrum of the normal lead.
-The total sum of these contributions gives the resulting time-dependent occupancy $n_{1\uparrow}(t)$ displayed by the thin solid line.
+Let us now analyze the occupation dynamics in the case of finite coupling $\Gamma_N$.
+The corresponding results are shown in Fig.~\ref{Fig2}(b), while in Fig.~\ref{Fig3} we present detailed behavior of $n_{1\sigma}(t)$ together with contributions stemming from relevant terms of the analytical formulas.
+First of all, one can note that now a damping of the oscillatory behavior occurs, see Fig.~\ref{Fig2}(b).
+This is even more revealed in different contributions to $n_{1\sigma}(t)$.
+In particular, the dashed-green line represents the contribution from the term $M(t)$, cf. Eq.~(\ref{M_coefficient}).
+One can clearly observe its damped oscillations caused by the coupling $\Gamma_{N}$.
+On the other hand, the black-dashed line represents the contribution due to the coupling of QD$_{1}$ to a continuous spectrum of the normal lead, which basically describes the envelope of the oscillations.
+The total sum of these contributions gives the resulting time-dependent occupancy $n_{1\uparrow}(t)$ displayed by the red curve in Fig.~\ref{Fig3}.
 The stationary limit value $n_{1\uparrow}(t\rightarrow\infty)=0.5$ is approached after a sequence of quantum oscillations with the exponentially suppressed amplitude.
 Performing similar calculations for $n_{1\downarrow}(t)$ we get the result presented by the thick solid line.
+Now, the fast oscillations are very much suppressed and one only observes slow oscillations decaying towards the steady-state value of $1/2$, see the blue curve in Fig.~\ref{Fig3}.